 Traditional, Roth and SIMPLE IRA Beneficiary Options When IRA Owner Dies On or After January 1, 2020*

 |Nonspouse not more than 10 years younger than the IRA owner, IRA owner's minor child, disabled, or chronically ill persons, beneficiaries of IRA owners who died before January 1, 2020||

 |Nonspouse more than 10 years younger than the IRA owner||

 *See your financial organization or the IRA document for options that apply if the IRA owner died before January 1, 2020.

 Nonpersons that inherit IRAs generally must follow the distribution rules in effect before 2020, even for deaths occurring on or after January 1, 2020.
-For Roth IRAs, it is the five-year rule (distribute entire balance within five years.)
-For Traditional and SIMPLE IRAs, it is the five-year rule if the IRA owner died before his required beginning date (RBD) for required minimum distributions, and single life expectancy payments if he died on or after the RBD.
+For Roth IRAs, the five-year rule generally applies (distribute entire balance within five years.)
+For Traditional and SIMPLE IRAs, the five-year rule applies if the IRA owner died before his required beginning date (RBD) for required minimum distributions.
+Single life expectancy payments (based on the IRA owner's age) apply if he died on or after the RBD.

-Minor children of the decedent may start single life expectancy payments, but must distribute the entire balance within 10 years after turning the age of majority.
+Minor children of the decedent must start single life expectancy payments in the year after the IRA owner's death, and must distribute the entire balance within 10 years after turning age 21.

 Is there a deadline for choosing a distribution option?

 You generally have until December 31 of the year following the year of the IRA owner's death to decide which option you prefer.
 But at any time, you can speed up your withdrawals or distribute the entire amount.